 Coinbase has already made significant moves to ingratiate itself with the relevant authorities.

-So it was no particular surprise to see the San Francisco giant is designing a P2P system for sharing user information under the Travel Rule stipulations.
+So it was no particular surprise to see the San Francisco giant is designing a for sharing user information under the Travel Rule stipulations.
 In its working group are Gemini, Kraken and Bittrex, with whom Coinbase formed the Crypto Rating Council last year, a body that seeks to advise the industry on which cryptoassets could be considered securities under US law.